Future of PC game? What is it? What should we expect?

 What games

-Then you’re into the main user interface, which looks like the PS4 user interface.
-A row of icons along with the top offers all your settings, download, and mail functions, while a larger row of options provides access to the Steam store, your library of games,s and the community features.
-Select Store, and all the browsing options you know from the PC version (searching by popularity, release, genre, etc.) are all there.
+Then, you’re into the main user interface, which looks like the PS4 user interface.
+A row of icons along with the top offers all your settings, download, and mail functions, while a larger row of options provides access to the Steam store, your library of games, and the community features.
+Select Store, and all the browsing options you know from the PC version (searching by popularity, release, genre, etc.) are there.
 Of course, you can go into settings and switch to a traditional Linux desktop if this thing looks, runs, and handles like a games console.
 Cheap computers were not available in those days.

 The most interesting element, though, is the controller.
 Valve has spent over three years designing something that works with joypad-centered games such as shooters, action adventures, and mouse-driven titles, including strategy simulations.
 The result has two large trackpads, a single analog thumbstick, and multiple buttons on the fascia, shoulders, and the inner side of the two “handles.”
 It’s also highly customizable – players can configure switch settings for older Steam titles that don’t directly support the pad and then share them online so that others don’t bother.